iann838/django-cassiopeia/docs/index.md

 ## Existing and Future Plans.

-* The current rate limiter is the SAME used in `cassiopeia`, so is rather a "Do not black list me" rate limiter **_(it holds calls for the time returned in retry-after header when an unexpected 429 is returned, which is what the Riot Team recommends)_**, but we (both cass and django-cass devs) prefer to not get a single 429 (at least in rare cases), a rate limiter that fits (or may fits) to Django is under going research. _See the **Project** tab if you want to contribute for this, if compatible, we will consider porting it over to the main cassiopeia._
+* The current rate limiter is the SAME used in `cassiopeia`, so is rather a "Do not black list me" rate limiter **_(it holds calls for the time returned in retry-after header when an unexpected 429 is returned, which is what the Riot Team recommends)_**, but we (both cass and django-cass devs) prefer to not get a single 429 (or only in extreme cases), a rate limiter that fits (or may fits) to Django is under going research. _See the **Project** tab if you want to contribute for this, if compatible, we will consider porting it over to the main cassiopeia._

 * Django's Cache cannot cache `Champion.gg` data yet .. in a very very short time will be updated the support. _I currently don't feel the need, the support is good to go by just adding some 50 lines of codes, fire me an issue if you need it._